laupierre/RNA-Seq_mouse_pipeline/README.md

 The Singularity containers and mouse indexes are currently located in:
 /projects/ncrrbt_share_la/dev_pipe/

-The containers are built following this example for STAR:
+The containers are built following this example used for STAR:
 apptainer build star.sif singularity_star.def

-The RNA-Seq pipeline is coded inside the rnaseq_mouse.sh file and can be submitted to qsub using the following PBS file.
+The RNA-Seq pipeline is found inside the rnaseq_mouse.sh file.
+In the pipeline, there are three methods available for the quantification: star, kallisto, salmon.
+Select the method you want to use (eg --method=salmon , if you want to use salmon  ...etc...) in the following PBS file and submit it to the PBS queue.
+The PBS file controls the number of CPUS attributed to the pipeline (here we are using 12 CPUS by default).

 ###########
 #!/bin/bash